 When you are given or inherit pearls you may not know if they are genuine or not.
 Unsure about your pearls?
 View my Pearls Real or Fake guide.
 I'm not a pearl appraiser and I'm perfectly happy to re-string simulated pearls for you, but some people decide it's not worth it if they are not real.
 Other people decide it's a good opportunity to do something more modern with the simulated pearls and have me add other beads to make a new custom design.

 GUARANTEE / TERMS

 There are no refunds on pearl or bead re-stringing or repair services.
-If you are unhappy for any reason, you may return the item to me to be re-strung one time within two weeks of receipt.
+If you are unhappy for any reason, you may return the item to me to be re-strung one time within two weeks of receipt or you may request a redesign based on the photos I send you for approval which will count as your one time restring.
 Obtain return authorization by phone or e-mail before sending so I know to expect your return.

 Unless you tell me otherwise, I may use photos of your item and/or your feedback on my website, blog, facebook page or other social media to show others examples of work that I have done.
 I use customers' first names and state or country to identify their quotes unless I have specific permission to use other information from a customer.
 I do not sell or give customer contact information to anyone.
 Your privacy is important to me.

 OTHER JEWELRY REPAIRS